aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/setup/aws-ws-event.en.md

 ### Login to AWS Workshop Studio Portal

+### Login to AWS Workshop Studio Portal

-1. If you are provided a one-click join link, skip to step 3.
+1. If you are provided a one-click join link, use it and skip to step 3.

 2. Visit [https://catalog.us-east-1.prod.workshops.aws](https://catalog.us-east-1.prod.workshops.aws).
 If you attended any other workshop earlier on this portal, please logout first.
 Click on **Get Started** on the right hand side of the window.
 ![Workshop Studio Landing Page](/static/images/aws-ws-event1.png)